inspectorG4dget/blog/tech.md

 Before I say anything, here's Marques Brownlee's review of these headphones.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/bInJjmH31Hk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+This is a really good headset.
+It's comfortable and light-weight and doesn't cause my ears to sweat too much.

+The main reason I needed to buy this is that I needed a headset with a microphone that I could hear myself through.
+Because COVID forced me to work from home, I needed to increasingly be on more Zoom/Teams/Meet calls.
+These often required me to wear a headset so that my apartment didn't get too loud.
+The problem is that with sound isolating headsets, I tend to be unable to hear myself and have to speak louder to hear my own feedback - this makes my throat sore very quickly, which I don't like.

+While it is possible to configure OS-level software to send recorded feedback through the audio output, there is an unhelpful, noticeable delay.
+The solution seemed to be an audio interface, which tend to be expensive.
+For example, the [FocusRite Scarlett][focusrite scarlett] is a popular entry-level option, which costs > $200 at the time of this writing.
+Additionally, using audio interfaces makes it almost impossible to use wireless headphones, which was a deal-breaker for me.

 ## Avantree Aria